Black Music Month

 What Is Black Music Month?

 Black Music Month began in 1979 when Kenny Gamble, Ed Wright, and Dyana Williams developed the idea to set aside a month dedicated to celebrating the impact of black music.
 Created by music business insiders, the group successfully lobbied President Jimmy Carter to host a reception on June 7th, 1979 to formally recognize the cultural and financial contributions of black music.
-Since 1979, Black Music Month has grown from a commemoration to national proportions with extravaganza across the country.
+Since 1979, Black Music Month has grown from a small commemoration to national proportions with events held annually across the country.

 “The music of our Nation has always spoken to the condition of our people and reflected the diversity of our Union.
 African-American musicians, composers, singers, and songwriters have made enormous contributions to our culture by capturing the hardships and aspirations of a community and reminding us of our shared values.”

 Philly 360 Interview of Dyana Williams – Founder of Black Music Month

 Dyana Williams, long-time radio personality, music industry insider, and current host of Soulful Sundays on WNRB-FM (107.9 | Philiadelphia) discusses the founding of Black Music Month.

 The Original King of Black Music – Mister Robey